Exkywor/FSvBSCustomCloneConfigurator/.github/ISSUE_TEMPLATE/headmorph-bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Log**
+Go to the FSvBSC3 folder, find the log file corresponding to the hour when the error occurred.
+Copy the messages inside the log into an online pastebin, then copy the link to that here.

 **Stack Trace**
 If you see an error dialog with details or a copy button, post those details here.